david0811/wbm_toy_model/README.md

 # WBM soil moisture submodule
 Python script to reproduce WBM soil moisture submodule.
-Equations are taken from [Grogan (2016)](https://scholars.unh.edu/dissertation/2/), [Grogan et al. (2022)](https://gmd.copernicus.org/articles/15/7287/2022/), and WBM v 23.1.0 source code.
+Equations are taken from [Grogan (2016)](https://scholars.unh.edu/dissertation/2/), [Grogan et al. (2022)](https://gmd.copernicus.org/articles/15/7287/2022/), and WBM v23.1.0 source code.

 There are some differences from full WBM:
 - Here we simulate a single grid cell so there is no lateral transport of moisture